 Ireland experienced a dramatic decrease in its population during the 19th century.
 This was in a great measure, a response to England's imperialistic policies.
 Hunger and disease took the lives of many Irish people and many more chose to leave their homeland to escape the horrific conditions.
 North America with its promise of work, freedom, and land was an extremely popular destination for Irish families.
 For those families that survived the journey, all three of these things were often attained through much hard work and perseverance.
 Research into early immigration and passenger lists revealed many immigrants bearing the name Ledwith:

-Ledwith Settlers in the United States in the 17th Century
+Ledwith Settlers in United States in the 17th Century

-Ledwith Settlers in the United States in the 19th Century
+Ledwith Settlers in United States in the 19th Century

 The Ledwith Family Crest was acquired from the Houseofnames.com archives.
 The Ledwith Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.